2008 Bookmark Challenge

 Celebrate reading and stitching!
-Join participating independent needlework shops, and stitch a bookmark that will be donated to a library or school to reward reading accomplishments.
+Join participating independent needlework shops, guild, and Web communities, and stitch a bookmark that will be donated to a library or school during Children’s Book Week to reward reading accomplishments.

 It’s a snap.